 It is with curiosity, almost deferentially that the rubbernecks mouth the name of the gang's leader, a curious sort, an adventurer, monster or apostle according to one's views...
 One Alexandre-Marius Jacob.
-The more literate mention him in the same breath as Robin Hood, Cartouche and Mandrin.
+The more literate mention him in the same breath as Robin Hood.
+Cartouche and Mandrin.
 Some students of English even have recourse to the term 'gentleman burglar'.
 But the juxtaposition of the two words, though engaging, is scarcely convincing.
 Lupin has not yet popularised the notion.
 There is a lot of gossip.
 It is said that Jacob attacked only the rich, that he kept back nothing for himself from the proceeds of his misdeeds, but redistributed them all among the poor.
 It is said that Jacob had forbidden his men to take a life.
 Except in self-defence and then only where the police were concerned, these being christened by him 'society's guard dogs'.
-While one might not be able to openly endorse that, the fact remains that the idea of downing a cop down some dark alley is not one that everybody finds displeasing: let he who never dreamed of it-if only he might be assured of impunity, of course-cast the first stone.
-In short, this outlaw is intriguing.
-The women hope he will be handsome.
+While one might not be able to openly endorse decent luxuriousness of their clothing at a time when the average citizen could not get hold of a pair of socks without coupons was rather eloquent testimony to this.
+Jacob, of course, had only a moderately soft spot for such individuals.